 For 30 years, Kimpton Hotels & Restaurants has inspired #KimptonLove and garnered a following for its personal service and irreverent style.
 In the process, they’ve transformed an industry into something invigorating, personal, distinctly Kimpton, and never “cookie cutter”.

 In that spirit, FINE’s partnered with Kimpton to re-imagine the guest experience across a number of initiatives that are helping to redefine the company for the future.
 At the center of it all is a new digital presence that, like Kimpton itself, sets a new standard—one that’s approachable, agile, spirited, and, most importantly, digitally innovative.

-The new site, which won Gold at the 2014 Davey Awards, is one part of a multi-phase plan that will include an updated infrastructure, culture, and digital touchpoints, serving as primary pieces in Kimpton’s unrivaled commitment to its guests.
+The new site, which won Gold at the 2014 Davey Awards, and again took Gold at the Adrian Awards this year, is one part of a multi-phase plan that will include an updated infrastructure, culture, and digital touchpoints, serving as primary pieces in Kimpton’s unrivaled commitment to its guests.

 The project required a ground-up approach to focus on guest journey, quite literally, through the site and through Kimpton as a brand.
 It was never about making guests bow to technology, and always about how technology could be shaped to serve guests.
 So FINE played key roles throughout in content strategy, IA, project management, SEO, design, development, testing, integration, and deployment of the new KimptonHotels.com, in addition to conception, naming, branding, and communication of the new Kimpton rewards program, Kimpton Karma Rewards.